spotipy-dev/spotipy/README.md

 ### With user authentication

-Authorization code flow is necessary for requests that involve user information.
-To use Authorization Code flow, a redirect URI must be added to your application at [My Dashboard](https://developer.spotify.com/dashboard/applications).
+A redirect URI must be added to your application at [My Dashboard](https://developer.spotify.com/dashboard/applications) to access user authenticated features.

 ```python
 import spotipy